toolbarthomas/rtsjs-core/README.md

-# rtsjs-core
+# strategyjs
-Real Time Strategy javascript framework proof of concept.
+Proof of concept real time strategy for the browsers.